Renata Soñé: Film and television

 She made her screen debut in the Dominican film Un Macho de Mujer (2006), which starred Venezuelan television host Daniel Sarcos. and hosted the weekly television dating show, Cupido (Cupid) in 2008.
 She currently hosts a daily television show "Todo Bien" on Antena Latina.

 Apart from hosting "Todo Bien", she currently hosts her own radio show "Renata Soñé por la 91" every Sunday.
 The show focuses on music from the 70s, 80s and 90s.

 Soñé is set to star in the thriller "Intercambio" in the spring of 2011, a co-production of Virafilms and Alfa Films in which she plays detective Ximena Salba.

 Business

 Soñé became an entrepreneur in 2006 when she successfully launched her own luxury collection of eyeglasses Renata Soñé Eye Wear.

 Personal life

 She dated professional tennis player Jorge Dueñas.

-She married her childhood sweetheart, businessman Eduardo Guerra Gutiérrez on June 14, 2006, in an ceremony in Casa de Campo.
+She married her childhood sweetheart, businessman Eduardo Guerra Gutiérrez on June 14, 2006, in a ceremony in Casa de Campo.
 The couple has two sons, Ignacio de Jesús born in late 2006 and Rodrigo Antonio born in October 2011.